Cancel Culture | The Playbook for Defending Your Brand

 - Renaming the brand

 - Shifting personal support for companies

 - Changing public perception by severing ties with influencers who have been boycotted

 Has cancel culture gone too far?

 When cancel culture goes after private citizens and small business owners, it is also a form of cyberbullying, harassment, and defamation.
 It is important to understand the legal implications involved when Internet users defame individuals on social media.

 A perfect example of this is the landmark Covington case involving the lawsuit of Nicholas Sandmann.
 He sued CNN and The Washington Post for defamation.
 His case ultimately proves that cancel culture has consequences.

 “One of their political weapons is cancel culture, driving people from their jobs, shaming dissenters, and demanding total submission from anyone who disagrees.
-This is the very definition of totalitarianism, and it is completely alien to our culture and to our values and it has absolutely no place in the United States of America.” – President Donald Trump
+This is the very definition of totalitarianism, and it is completely alien to our culture and to our values and it has absolutely no place in the United States of America.” – Former President Donald Trump

 How is Cancel Culture impacting brands?
 Building consumer trust online